F.A.Q.

 Can I obtain a tattoo if I am pregnant or breastfeeding?

-“No. The main concern is an infection, which is why it is not advisable to get a tattoo when you are expecting a baby or breastfeeding.
+No. The main concern is an infection, which is why it is not advisable to get a tattoo when you are expecting a baby or breastfeeding.
 Little information is available about the safety of skin dyes used for tattooing during pregnancy and while breastfeeding.
 It is possible that the chemicals in the dye may affect the development of the baby and an increase in exposure to blood-borne pathogens.
-While it is unlikely that tattoo ink will get into your milk supply, there is not enough data available for us to be permit tattooing during this time.”
+While it is unlikely that tattoo ink will get into your milk supply, there is not enough data available for us to permit tattooing during this time.

 Can I have an allergic reaction?

 Although not common, allergic reactions can happen.
 We only use organic inks and most of the other products we use on the skin are all-natural or vegan.
 We ask each client about allergies before we begin the tattoo.
 It is important to be honest with your artist so they can use a different product if needed in order to avoid a reaction.
-Our preferred healing product is Saniderm, the Adhesive can cause a rare and minor reaction to your skin that can cause slight irritation and red spots, which will simply pass once the product is removed.
+Our preferred healing product is Saniderm, and the adhesive can cause a rare and minor reaction to your skin that can cause slight irritation and red spots, which will simply pass once the product is removed.

 Do you sell gift cards?